2019 Best Online Colleges for Teaching Degrees

 Teaching majors in middle school or high school education have a slightly different type of training during the bachelor's program.
 While they also take classes in psychology, sociology, and education theory, they concentrate in one subject area rather than taking classes in multiple subjects.
 For example, a student who wanted to instruct math at the secondary school level would take upper-division math classes like college algebra and ordinary differential equations.
 They would also take several classes in math instruction.

-The curriculum in the teaching master’s combines courses in education theory and psychology with a firm understanding of instructional approaches.
+The curriculum in the online teaching master’s combines courses in education theory and psychology with a firm understanding of instructional approaches.
 The required classes in these programs will depend on the student’s teaching specialization area; students choose a particular grade level and focus within that grade level.
 For example, an elementary education major with a focus in literacy would take courses in childhood development, language acquisition, and reading curriculum design.
 A secondary education major with a focus in math would take courses in methods for teaching algebra, geometry, and calculus.

-Doctoral degrees in teaching are designed for educators interested in pursuing a career in academic leadership.
+Online doctoral degrees in teaching are designed for educators interested in pursuing a career in academic leadership.
 There are two degree options for those who wish to study instructional planning and teaching at this level: a Doctor of Philosophy (PhD), which is an option suited for people interested in curriculum design and research, and a Doctor of Education (EdD), which is the option tailored for people who prefer to work as school staff members and administrators.

 Students who complete PhD programs in teaching are likely to pursue careers at colleges and universities, where they can educate future teachers and find resources to further their research.
 EdD graduates often find their path in elementary and secondary school administration, where they can directly influence an educational setting.